 Visual analysis expert Stephen Few has much to say about the risks of those default colours.
 And I have a few things to say about risks of the meaning we assign to those traffic light colours.

-Dashboard Design for Real-Time Situation Awareness, Stephen Few reminds us that the first risk of using red, amber and green as colours on any report for decision making is that 10% of the male population and 1% of the female population is colour blind.
+In his paper Dashboard Design for Real-Time Situation Awareness, Stephen Few reminds us that the first risk of using red, amber and green as colours on any report for decision making is that 10% of the male population and 1% of the female population is colour blind.